GE Overheating or Foreign Object Contact

 Possible Causes

-Lint buildup on heater or burner, Clothing caught in drum seal, Foreign object in heater housing, Restricted vent causing overheating
+Lint buildup on the heater or burner, Clothing caught in the drum seal, Foreign object in the heater housing, Restricted vent causing overheating.

 How to Fix / Troubleshooting

-Safety first: Stop the dryer immediately, unplug it, and shut off gas (if applicable).
-Do not continue to run a dryer that smells like burning.
+Safety first: Stop the dryer immediately, unplug it, and shut off the gas (if applicable).
+Do not continue to operate a dryer that smells like burning.

 Inspect for obvious issues: